hugosimony/Pokemon-Topaze/README.md

 # At this day
 The battle system is in progress

 Two towns are done

 The moving system is done

 Many skin are done

+The musics are taken from the original game